AOMediaCodec/av1-spec/annex.d.large.scale.tile.md

 and are shown clustered into 5x5 groups to indicate which anchor fame each uses for prediction.

 The application is required to render a new 3-dimensional view at a rate of 90 fps.
-Each rendered frame is created from a single set of tiles as specified by a tile_list_obu as defined in [section TODO][].
+Each rendered frame is created from a single set of tiles as specified by a tile_list_obu as defined in [section 5.12][].